-- 241E.
-Educational Psychology.
+241. Educational Psychology.
 A study of the psychological contributions to the problems of education.
 Special attention is devoted to psychology of learning, acquisition of skill, transfer of training, individual differences, extent, and treatment.
-Prerequisite: SS101Ps.
-First Semester 3 SH. - 242E.
-Psychology of Methods in High School Teaching.
+Prerequisite: PSY.
+101. First Semester 3 SH.

+242. Psychology of Methods in High School Teaching.
 Emphasis is laid on the study of psychological principles involved in methods of instruction of high school subjects.
-The course covers also applications to problems of teaching and learning, critical analysis of the theories of traditional and contemporary methods of teaching as they applied to different areas of the curriculum.
-Prerequisite: SS241E.
-Second Semester 3 SH. - 243E.
-Principles and Practices of Secondary Education.
-The course is designed to give general understanding of the objectives and practices of secondary education in the fields of organization, administration, and supervision.
-Prerequisites: SS240E & 241E.
-Second Semester 3 SH. - 245E.
+The course covers also applications to problems of teaching and learning, critical analysis of the theories of traditional and contemporary methods of teaching as they apply to different areas of the curriculum.
+Prerequisite: EDU.
+241. Second Semester 3 SH.

+- 243. Principles and Practices of Secondary Education.
+The course is designed to give general understanding of the objectives and practices of secondary education in the fields of organization. administration, and supervision.
+Prerequisites: EDU, 240, 241.
+Second Semester 3 SH. - 245.
 Tests and Measurements.
-A study of methods of construction, criteria of evaluation of tests used in secondary schools.
+A study of methods of construction and criteria of evaluation of tests used in secondary schools.
 The use of statistical methods in measuring test results and the application of such results to school purposes are stressed.
-Prerequisite: SS241E.
-Second Semester 3 SH.
+Prerequisite: EDU.
+241. Second Semester 3 SH. - 246.

-- 246E.
 Specific Methods Applied in Teaching High School Subjects.
 Courses in specific methods and materials of teaching on the secondary level in English, Social Sciences, Foreign Languages, Mathematics, and Natural Sciences.
-Prerequisite: SS242E.
-First Semester 3 SH. - 247E.
+Prerequisite: EDU.
+242. First Semester 3 SH. - 247.
 (A) Practice Teaching in Secondary Schools.
 Student teaching in local high schools under the supervision of critic teachers.
-Prerequisites: SS242E & SS246E.
-First Semester 5 SH. - 247E.
+Prerequisites: EDU.
+242, 246.
+First Semester 5 SH. - 248.
 (B) Practice Teaching in Secondary Schools.
 This is a continuation of Student Teaching program in local high schools under the supervision of critic teachers.
-Prerequisites: SS242E & SS246E.
+Prerequisites: EDU.
+242, 246.
 Second Semester 5 SH.